Get $250 off sign up using code:

 Leah Martin

 How much protein is really too much?
 We’ve been seeing a lot of articles popping up in our feeds about the relationship between protein and unwanted weight gain.
 While most of these articles don’t suggest anything entirely wrong, the information presented is consistently misleading.
 These articles focus on the caloric intake associated with addition of protein to a diet, rather than the approach of shifting the macronutrient breakdown of the diet.
 Any caloric increase over expenditure could lead to weight gain.
 That weight gain might be in your belly.
 However, a “calorie is a calorie” remains a common fallacy, and added protein does not necessarily lead to weight gain.
-In fact, it could help you build lean mass and lose fat.
+In fact, the evidence for protein helping to build lean mass and lose fat is compelling.

 With all of the misinformation floating around, we decided to take some time to break it down - how much protein really is too much?
 Do we really need to eat that much?
 One thing to keep in mind when it comes to sports and nutrition science are the challenges associated with these broad studies with potentially limited sample sizes in the nutrition and sports sciences due to practical limitations in engaging relevant populations.